canro91/canro91.github.io/_posts/2021-11-22-CodingChallengeTips.md

 Write a good README file for your solution.
 Don't miss this one!

 **Add installation instructions**.
-Make as easy as possible for the one reviewing your work to install and run your solution.
+Make it as easy as possible for the one reviewing your work to install and run your solution.
 For example, deploy your solution to a hosting provider or use Docker.

 **Add how to test your solution**.
 Maybe, some step-by-step instructions with screenshots, a Postman collection with the endpoints to hit.
 You get the idea!

 **Tell what third-party tools you used**.
-Include what libraries, NuGet packages or third-party APIs you used.
+Include what libraries, NuGet packages, or third-party APIs you used.

 **Document any major design choices**.
-Did you choose any architectural pattern?
+Did you choose any architectural patterns?
 Any storage layer?
 Tell why.

 Voilà!
 These are my best tips to rock in your next coding challenge.
 Remember, it's your time to shine.
 Write as clean code as possible.
 And keep things consistent.
 Good luck!